shivanshu1779/shivanshu1779/README.md

 - 👋 Hi, I’m Shivanshu Sharma, I did my Post graduation diploma in Predictive Analytics from The University of Winnipeg and holding a master's degree in Computer Applications.
 - 👀 I’m interested in baking valuable visualizations by using Raw data as a Ingredient
 - 🌱 I’m currently learning Data Engineering.
-- 💞️ I’m looking for opportuinity as a Data Analytics or any similar Analytical roles in North America.
+- 💞️ I’m looking for opportuinity as a Data Analytics or any similar Analytical roles in Canada.
 - 📫 You can reach out to me https://www.linkedin.com/in/shivanshu-sharma06/ , shivanshu.mps@outlook.com or +1 204(881)-3033.

 <!---